Luis Alarcón – Cuba

-It’s safe to say that Luis has a more intimate knowledge of Cuba than any other photographer on the planet, and in fact, documenting what he calls ‘Planet Cuba’ s his life’s work.
-(That’s quite telling from a man who started serious photography at age 10!).
+It’s safe to say that Luis has a more intimate knowledge of Cuba than any other photographer on the planet, and in fact, documenting what he calls ‘Planet Cuba’ is his life’s work.
 Luis endeavors to tell not only the ever changing story of modern Cuba as it evolves, but also delves back into the island’s mysterious indigenous history.

 “My main goal is to create a photographic memoir of a passionate country that will never be the same.” –Luis Alarcón

 To take on this grand project fully, Luis left his work as an engineer and engineering professor in order to dedicate himself to the Cuban story.
 He is an expert in Cuban history, specializing in anthropology, genetics, migrations and miscegenation among the different ethnic groups that populate and have populated the island in the past.
 His photographic approach is a blend of straight documentary, stylish documentary (in the vein of the Magnum shooters of today), and when he’s in the mood, painterly images showing the aesthetic beauty of the island.